arcsin-santo.tech

 Introduction

 It seems that open-source models scale to 100B+ parameters (LLMs, video diffusion transformers, multimodal architectures).
-Because it has already been open-sourced and those models come with the weights, the question changes from "what is happening under the hood?" to "how do I actually deploy and serve this efficiently?"
+Because it has already been open-sourced and those models come with the weights, your initial question may have changed from "what is happening under the hood?" to "how do I actually deploy and serve this efficiently?"
+However, I would argue that both questions remain important and should be addressed together.

 Background